Targeted Probe and Educate (TPE) - JF Part A

 Targeted Probe and Educate (TPE)

 CMS has authorized Noridian to conduct the Targeted Probe and Educate (TPE) review process.
 This is a required process for providers targeted by Medical Review.
-The TPE review process includes three rounds of a prepayment probe review with education.
-If there are continued high denials after the first three rounds, Noridian will refer the provider and results to CMS.
+The TPE process includes up to three rounds of pre-payment probe review with education.
+If there are continued high errors after the first three rounds, Noridian will refer the provider to CMS.
 CMS will determine additional action, which may include extrapolation, referral to Recovery Audit Contractor (RAC), 100% pre-payment review, etc.

-Note: Discontinuation of review may occur at any time if appropriate improvement is achieved during the review process.
+Note: Discontinuation of review may occur after any round if appropriate improvement is achieved.

 The key elements include:

-- Provider reviews will consist of three rounds of a prepayment TPE process.
+- Providers reviews will consist of up to three rounds of pre-payment TPE probe process.
 Noridian will select topics for review and providers based on existing data analysis procedures outlined in CMS Internet Only Manual (IOM), Publication 100-08, Medicare Program Integrity Manual, Chapter 2

-- Noridian will notify providers in writing on the topic being reviewed, data reasons for selection, and process of review
+- Noridian will notify providers in writing on the topic being reviewed, reasons for selection, and process of review

-- Noridian may refer providers/suppliers to RAC or UPIC if providers do not respond to ADR requests and submit Noridian requested documentation
+- Noridian may refer providers, to RAC or UPIC, if providers do not respond to ADR requests by submitting requested documentation

-- If warranted, education will be offered to the provider throughout TPE process.
-Additionally, at end of each "round," Noridian will provide notification in writing of findings of claim results and education on potential errors identified.
-Providers with high error rates will receive an offer for one-on-one education related to specific errors identified.
-Goal for providers is to learn from education and improve their results in the subsequent round to a low error category
+- If warranted, education will be offered to the provider throughout the TPE process.
+Additionaly, at the end of each “round”, Noridian will provide claim review findings in writing and education on potential errors identified.
+Providers with idenitifed errors during review will receive an offer for one-on-one education related to specific errors identified.
+Goal for providers is to learn from education and improve their results in the subsequent round to decrease errors

-- Providers will be moved to a subsequent round if error rates remain at a high level
+- Providers will be moved to a subsequent round if errors remain high

-Providers with continued high denial rate after three rounds of prepayment Probe and Educate reviews will be referred to CMS for further action
+- Providers with continued high errors after three rounds of pre-payment TPE reviews will be referred to CMS for further action